What does OTC mean?

 - Special instructions (for example, taking it at bedtime or with meals)

-- What you should avoid while taking the medicine (for example, the label may tell you to avoid drinking alcohol, taking other medicines, or eating certain foods while taking an OTC medicine).
+- What you should avoid while taking the medicine (for example, drinking alcohol, taking other medicines, or eating certain foods).
 See "OTC Medicines: Know Your Risks and Reduce Them" for more information.

 Taking medicine: Dos and don'ts